JoshnaksPNG/Bad_Apple_Youtube_Page/README.md

 	 - For Mac, navigate to the folder in Finder.
 If you can't see the path bar at the bottom of it, go to View > Show Path Bar.
 CTRL + Left-click the folder in the path bar, and then choose "Open in Terminal."
 	 - For Ubuntu, and similarly for all other distros, right click in an empty file explorer space and click "Open in Terminal."
 If you can't find this, use CTRL + Alt + T. Use `cd` to direct yourself to the folder.
  4. Run `npm i`.
 This will install all required Node modules.
 This may take a little while, but usually under 30 seconds.
  5. Run `node .` This will run index.js, generating and splitting all 6955 frames.
 This may take anywhere from 20 to 2 hours, depending on your system.
-Once it's done though, it should tell you and exit the process. **Be patient and DO NOT CLOSE POWERSHELL.
+Once it's done though, it should tell you and exit the process. **Be patient and DO NOT CLOSE TERMINAL.
 If the process is interrupted, there is NO WAY to skip the frames you've already processed.** Minimizing it is fine though.
 	 - If you think it's been a hot second and should probably be done, check ./frame_output/frame_parts.
 If the last folder is under 6955, it is not done.
-If it is 6955, you can safely hit CTRL+C in PowerShell to exit.
+If it is 6955, you can safely just exit Terminal.
  6. Once your frames are all generated, open the YouTube homepage.
 If your Shorts shelf hasn't been hidden, hit that X to close it.
 (It won't work as intended if it's there.)
 You'll then want to hit CTRL + S to save the webpage as **"Webpage, Complete."
 Save it in the same location you cloned the project.**
 	 - If CTRL + S doesn't work in your browser for some reason, try finding a File menu to use File > Save as.
 Right clicking in an empty space on a webpage may also bring up an option to save it.
 7. [Proceed to Section 2.](#two)